BIO4400 – Pelagic Ecology

-This course provides basic understanding of small and large scale processes that govern the structure and function of pelagic ecosystems.
-Students will receive an introduction to
+This course provides a basic understanding of small and large-scale processes that govern the structure and function of pelagic ecosystems.
+You will receive an introduction to:

-- the physico-chemical environment, and its role for vertical structure of the pelagic habitat.
+- The physicochemical environment, and its role for the vertical structure of the pelagic habitat.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.